OpenSwitchNOS/openswitch-ops/docs/OpenSwitch_Modular_Configuration_user_guide.md

           capabilities in Broadcom silicon.
 ```

-3. Kconfig symbol naming should follow below rule if the symbol being added is
+3. Kconfig symbol naming should follow following rule if the symbol being added
-   for a feature/sub-feature.
+   is for a feature/sub-feature.
 This rule does not apply to key-value pairs:
    - If the feature repo name is ops-<repo-name>, then <repo-name> should be
      used as Kconfig symbol.
    - If the sub-feature directory name is <sub-feature> (inside ops-<repo-name>),
-     then use <sub-feature> as Kconfig symbol.
+     then use <sub-feature> as Kconfig symbol dependent on <repo-name>.
-   - Both <repo-name> and <sub-feature> can be added as Kconfig symbols with
-     proper dependencies.
-Its up to the feature owner how to group and present
-     features/sub-features to the user.

    Example 1: ops-dhcp-tftp will have DHCP-TFTP as Kconfig symbol

    Example 2: ops-quagga having bgpd and ospfd subfeatures.
-Here either one can
+In this case add
-   add QUAGGA, BGPD and OSPFD as a Kconfig symbols and make BGPD and OSPFD as
+   QUAGGA, BGPD and OSPFD as a Kconfig symbols and make BGPD and OSPFD as
    dependent on QUAGGA.
-Or just specify BGPD and OSPFD.
-First method is
+In addition to providing parsing scripts clue about
-   recommended as it can nicely group and present quagga routing protocol suite
+   feature package, this allows to nicely group and present quagga routing
-   to user and also user can disable entire quagga routing protocol suite with
+   protocol suite to user and also user can disable entire quagga routing
-   a single selection instead of going and separately disabling BGPD and OSPFD.
+   protocol suite with a single selection.

 4. Although Kconfig language has limited set of constructs, many advanced
    configuration options can be covered by intelligently using them.
 Refer to